 Lee Krug, M.D.

-Dr. Krug earned his medical degree from the Washington University School of Medicine in St. Louis.
-He specialized in internal medicine during his residency at Johns Hopkins University medical school in Baltimore.
-Dr. Krug then completed a hematology and oncology fellowship at Memorial Sloan Kettering Cancer Institute in New York, where he developed an interest in diagnosing and treating patients with mesothelioma.
-He remained there as a medical oncologist and eventually became director of the Mesothelioma Program.
+Dr. Krug earned his medical degree from Washington University’s School of Medicine in St. Louis.
+During his residency at Johns Hopkins University Medical School, he specialized in internal medicine.
+Dr. Krug then completed a hematology and oncology fellowship at Memorial Sloan Kettering Cancer Institute in New York.
+During this fellowship, he developed an interest in mesothelioma.
+Dr. Krug remained there as a medical oncologist, eventually becoming the director of the Mesothelioma Program.

 Career as a Medical Oncologist

 Because treatment of mesothelioma often involves surgery, many physicians who specialize in this cancer are surgeons.
 However, non-surgical doctors are also important to advance treatment using chemotherapy, radiation, and other techniques.
 To provide the best care for patients, medical and surgical oncologists collaborate on treatment.

-As a medical oncologist, Dr. Krug works with patients and colleagues to diagnose diseases like mesothelioma and other cancers.
-He also works with patients to treat them, using imaging scans, chemotherapy, radiation therapy, hormonal treatments, immunology, and other evolving and innovative techniques.
+As a medical oncologist, Dr. Krug collaborates with colleagues to diagnose and treat diseases like mesothelioma and other cancers.
+He also treats patients using imaging scans, chemotherapy, radiation therapy, hormonal treatments, immunology, and other evolving and innovative techniques.

 Sloan Kettering Memorial Cancer Center

 Sloan Kettering has a unique group of professionals, led by Dr. Krug, working together to battle mesothelioma.
-Together this team discusses each patient’s situation, determining the best treatment and enrolling them in any clinical trials from which they may benefit.
+Together, this team discusses each patient’s situation to determine the best individual treatment plan.
+They also enroll patients in clinical trials that might benefit them.